 Below are the main definitions of low risk studies:

-- Cost-neutral (no budget required at Auckland DHB)
+Cost-neutral (no budget required at Auckland DHB) and either:

 For research that is greater than low risk, and all research projects requiring a budget must be formally reviewed by the Auckland DHB Research Review Committee.
 Use the Application form for approval of a research project at Auckland DHB [DOC, 152 KB].
 Types of research that are always considered greater than low risk are any study involving a clinical intervention or departure from normal care for patients.